Cardinals vs. Royals Player Props Betting Odds

 Pérez Stats

-- Salvador Perez has put up 97 hits with 18 doubles, 17 home runs and 16 walks.
-He has driven in 45 runs.
+- Salvador Perez has recorded 101 hits with 19 doubles, 18 home runs and 16 walks.
+He has driven in 49 runs.

 Pérez Recent Games